-This course will provide participants with an interpretive experience of jazz styles and performance practices in the ensemble setting.
-Instruction in jazz idioms and improvisation geared toward concert performance will be the main focus of the course.
 Note: This course does not fulfill the New York State art/music requirement for graduation.
+This course will provide participants with an interpretive experience of madrigal and jazz styles and performance practices in the ensemble setting.
+Instruction in jazz idioms and improvisation and singing madrigals in acappella settings geared toward concert performance will be the main focus of the course.
+Rehearsals will be 2:20-3:10 p.m.
+Tuesday and Thursday.